-We produce and send a newsletter to our clients (and anyone else who wants to receive them) every three months.
-Information from past newsletters can be found by following the topic links at left.
-You can read or print out any article you are interested in, and download the full PDF of the original newsletter from which the article came.
+We produce and send a newsletter to our clients (and anyone else who wants to receive them) every month.
+Information from past newsletters can be found by going to our Blog.
+You can read or print out any article you are interested in.

-If you would like us to post you our newsletter each time it comes out, just fill in the form below.
+If you would like us to email you our newsletter each time it comes out, please email firstname.lastname@example.org

 Bruce Coode was admitted as a solicitor of the Supreme Court of New South Wales in February of 1977.
 He promptly began practicing as a solicitor in Penrith and has been living and working here ever since.